deckhouse/deckhouse/ee/candi/cloud-providers/vsphere/docs/ENVIRONMENT.md

 ### Preparing a virtual machine image

-It is recommended to use a pre-built cloud image/OVA file provided by a OS vendor to create a `Template`:
+It is recommended to use a pre-built cloud image/OVA file provided by the OS vendor to create a `Template`:

 * [**Ubuntu**](https://cloud-images.ubuntu.com/)
 * [**Debian**](https://cloud.debian.org/images/cloud/)